2-vector bundles: Introduction

 \end{maincorollary}

-Here $\mathrm{BW}_k$ is the Brauer-Wall group for the field $k=\R$ or $\C$, and the first factor on the right hand side just specifies the Morita class of the super 2-line bundle on each connected component.
-Both sides have a natural group structure, and in fact prove we that the bijection of \Cref{CorollaryIntro} is an isomorphism of groups (\cref{th:classline2bundles}).
+Here $\mathrm{BW}_k$ is the Brauer-Wall group for the field $k=\R$ or $\C$, and the first factor on the right hand side specifies the Morita class of the super 2-line bundle on each connected component.
 This result was previously obtained by Mertsch in his PhD thesis \cite{Mertsch2020} by a direct computation, whereas we compute the \v Cech cohomology group $\check{\mathrm{H}}^1(X, \AUT(A))$ in case of a central simple super algebra and then deduce the result from \cref{th:main}.

+We also study weaker notions of invertibility in symmetric monoidal bicategories, most importantly \emph{full dualizability}.
+While in the bigroupoid $\stwoVectBdlgrpd kX$ dualizability, full dualizability, and invertibility are the same, we show (\cref{prop:dualizability}) that in $\ssstwoVectBdl_k(X)$ all objects, i.e., all semisimple super 2-vector bundles are fully dualizable.
+In this sense, full dualizability corresponds to semisimplicity, just as it is the case for 2-vector \emph{spaces} \cite{Bartlett2015}.

+An important feature of our framework is that both super \emph{algebra bundles} and (super) \emph{bundle gerbes} give rise to super 2-vector bundles.
+This can be seen directly using the above description in \eqref{TwoVBDiagramIntro}: for an algebra bundle $\mathcal{A}$ on $X$, one just takes $Y = X$ and $\mathcal{M} = \mathcal{A}$ to get a 2-vector bundle, while for a bundle gerbe over $k$ with surjective submersion $Y \to X$, one just takes $\mathcal{A} = \underline{k}$, the trivial algebra bundle over $Y$ with typical fibre $k$.
+In particular, super 2-vector bundles provide a framework in which isomorphisms between super algebra bundles and bundle gerbes can be discussed.
+Thus, questions like \quot{When is a bundle gerbe a bundle of algebras?} (see \cite{Pavlov}) obtain a well-defined meaning (and answer: if and only if its Dixmier-Douady class is torsion, see \cref{co:bundlegerbesandalgebrabundles}).
+Throughout this paper, we provide a variety of results about the correlation between super 2-line bundles, super algebra bundles, and super bundle gerbes; see \cref{sec:bundlegerbes,sec:inclusionofalgebrabundles,sec:classificationof2linebundles}. \Cref{fig:venn} shows schematically a summary of these results.

+A geometric example of the situation that a bundle gerbe is isomorphic to an algebra bundle is the following: an oriented Riemannian manifold $X^d$ canonically carries the \emph{spin lifting gerbe} $\mathscr{G}_{\SO_d}^{\Spin_d}$, which is a real line bundle gerbe.
+This bundle gerbe is trivial if and only if $X$ admits a spin structure, and a trivialization is precisely a choice of spin structure.
+On the other hand, one can apply the Clifford algebra construction to the tangent bundle, which yields a bundle $\Cl(TX)$ of real super algebras over $X$.
+Both the spin lifting gerbe and the Clifford algebra bundle give rise to 2-vector bundles, and they may be compared as such.
+In fact, we prove that

+as 2-vector bundles, where an isomorphism is provided by the twisted spinor bundle.
+We derive this from a general statement (\cref{Thm:CanonicalIsomorphism:Representation}) about lifting gerbes and representations, and also prove some variations concerning complex scalars and non-oriented manifolds.